-The following tips are proven strategies that when applied will expand your capacity by organizing your energy and time.
+The following tips are proven strategies that when applied will expand your capacity and help you organize your time and energy.
 We are presenting these in the Work Smart Club Network and will be holding several challenges to help you learn to apply these power strategies.
 Read through the list and make notes on how you will apply them.
 Be sure to visit the network and register for the challenge.
 Join.worksmartclubnetwork.com

 1.)
 Single task (Do one thing at a time)